zumba/zumba.github.com/_posts/2015-05-29-chrome-push-api.md

 #### PushSubscription
 Providing that everything went well, and the user agreed to be notified, you will be given a **PushSubscription** object that will contain details about how to execute a push notification. ([PushSubscription](http://www.w3.org/TR/push-api/#idl-def-PushSubscription)) This object contains an `endpoint` attribute which is the entry point for push notifications.
 (The Push API is still in flux, but I would recommend keeping the `endpoint`; Google is the only one running a W3C compliant push server but I am sure there will be more to come and this will be what distinguishes them.)

-What will distinguish this user is the `subscriptionId`, this is like a device ID of sorts and will be how you reach this user in particular with your push notifications.
+What distinguishes this user is the subscriptionId, which is like a device ID and will be how you reach this particular user with your push notifications.

 #### Using the PushSubscription
 Once you have the `subscriptionId`, you can send it to Google Cloud Messaging endpoint like so: